dedoc/scramble/docs/usage/response.md

 ];
 ```

 This is the format of type annotations used by PhpStan.
-You can read more about it here: [https://phpstan.org/writing-php-code/phpdoc-types](https://phpstan.org/writing-php-code/phpdoc-types)
+You can read more about it here: https://phpstan.org/writing-php-code/phpdoc-types.

-## AnonymousResourceCollection
+## API resources collection

 This sort of response can be automatically analyzed from code return statement.